kartikpuri95/chopcoding-blogs-backup/ckyffz83g0i85s4s124zz2ln1.md

 I'm 27 years old, started my professional career 4 years back in a startup company, and was involved in a startup for 2 years during my Undergraduate days which sums up to 6 years of combined experience.

-Following are a few points that helped me achieve things professionally and excelled my career growth as a full-stack developer
+Following are a few points that helped me achieve things professionally and excelled my career growth as a full-stack developer.

 ### 1. Choosing the right company to work